 What is Find a Grave?

-Find A Grave is a genealogy website with an online database of cemeteries, burial data, obituaries, and other “final disposition information.”
+Find A Grave is a free genealogy website with an online database of cemeteries, burial data, obituaries, and other “final disposition information.”
 It is the home of the largest “graving community” in the world.
 Find A Grave’s goal is to “help people from all over the world work together to find, record and present information as a virtual cemetery experience.”
 Find A Grave includes information for deceased ancestors and cemeteries from all over the world.

 Find A Grave includes information pages for individual cemeteries that can include photos, driving directions, and maps.
 Each person added to the Find A Grave database will have a “memorial” page that can include photos of the individual, record images, obituary information, tombstone photos, links to other family members’ memorials, and sometimes even their exact burial location within the cemetery.
 Visitors can leave virtual “flowers” on a memorial page in remembrance of an ancestor.
 Find A Grave also encourages the genealogical community to contribute to the site by adding new memorials, updating current memorials, and adding photos and burial information from their local cemeteries.
 Find A Grave can also be an excellent resource for locating obituary information, as many members will add newspaper clippings or transcribe obituary information to memorial pages.